Melrydin/GitHubTeamTemplets/.github/PULL_REQUEST_TEMPLATE.md

 ## 🧪 How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration.

 - [ ] Unit Test
 - [ ] E2E